O-X-L/risk-db/README.md

 **WARNING**: This project is not yet in a usable state!

-This project wants to help admins block large quantities of bad traffic.
+This project wants to help admins flag large quantities of bad traffic.

 Most generic attacks and bots originate from **cloud-providers, datacenters or other providers with lax security**.